zachboth/the-vanual/_posts/2015-01-03-bed-and-kitchen.markdown

 ---
 #### <span class="number"><span>1</span></span> Measure and cut plywood for bed

-A bit tricky as your walls may have a slight curve to them.
+This is a bit tricky as your walls may have a slight curve to them.
 Since the lifting bed doors need to be square the sides will need to be adjusted to take into account this curve.
-Include a middle strut that will be used to attach your bed doors to.
+Include a piece of wood in the middle that will be used to attach your the hinges of the bed doors to.

 <img src="../img/thumbnails/test.jpg" />